44-khowell/Team-Profile-Generator/README.md

     b.
 Please enter your Team Manager’s Employment ID
     c.
 Please enter your Team Manager’s Email Address
     d.
 Please enter your Team Manager’s Office number

+ Menu Options presented after:

+    * Add an Engineer
+    * Add an Intern
+    * Finish building the team

+ User Prompted:

+      a.
+Please enter the Engineer’s Name
+      b.
+Please enter the Engineer’s Employment ID
+      c.
+Please enter the Engineer’s Email Address
+      d.
+Please enter the Engineer’s GitHub username Return back to options menu

+  User Prompted:

+      Intern Option:
+           a.
+Please enter the Engineer’s Name
+           b.
+Please enter the Engineer’s Employment ID
+           c.
+Please enter the Engineer’s Email Address
+           d.
+Please enter the Engineer’s GitHub username Return back to options menu

+      Build Team option selected:
+         Exit from Inquirer

+         - HTML is generated
+         - Call the RENDER function
+             - Pass-in an ARRAY containing ALL the employees Objects
+             - RENDER function, generates & returns a Block of HTML included templated DIV elements for each employee

+         - Create an HTML file using the returned HTML from the RENDER function
+         - Write it to a file named team.html in the output folder
+         - Use the outputPath variable to target this location